Xenodimensional/Birdfingers-Package-Manager/README.md

 ---

-Unzip into your embeeded python folder or venv (where the python executable is located) and open index.html for help and also to launch the package manager.
+Unzip into your system Python location, embedded Python folder or venv (where the Python executable is located) and open index.html for help and also to launch the package manager.

 ---